Platformus/Platformus/README.md

 ### Few Facts About Platformus

+1. It is free and open source.
-1. It runs on Windows, Mac and Linux.
+2. It runs on Windows, Mac and Linux.
-2. It is completely modular and extendable.
+3. It is completely modular and extendable.
 Using the features of the underlying [ExtCore framework](https://github.com/ExtCore/ExtCore) you can easily create your own extensions to extend its functionality.
-3. It is multicultural and multilingual.
+4. It is multicultural and multilingual.
-4. It is fast, flexible and easy to use.
+5. It is fast, flexible and easy to use.
 You can describe even complicated entities and their relationships without writing any code!

 ### Basic Concepts